 400 Clifton Ave., Frankfort KY

-Hosts for 2021 Earth Day at Fort Hill's Leslie Morris Park: Lynn Cruz, Together Frankfort Environment Committee; Judy Goddard, Together Frankfort Coordinator
+Hosts at Fort Hill's Leslie Morris Park: Lynn Cruz, Together Frankfort Environment Committee; Judy Goddard, Together Frankfort Coordinator

-Parking: The park’s main gate, at 400 Clifton Avenue, can be reached from downtown Frankfort by way of Holmes Street.
-Park by the main gate but please do not BLOCK the gate.
+Parking: The park’s main gate, 400 Clifton Ave., can be reached from downtown Frankfort by way of Holmes Street.
+Park by the main gate; please do not BLOCK the gate.